Skip to content

 VR Data Collection (Pico)

-🎮 LeRobot data collection workflow for OpenArmX + Pico4 Ultra.
+This page corresponds to the LeRobot data collection workflow for OpenArmX + Pico4 Ultra.

-🧩 Hardware List
+🧩 Hardware Checklist

-• Keep away from flammable/explosive/corrosive materials
+• Keep away from flammable, explosive, and corrosive hazardous materials

-• Keep safe distance during collection
+• Keep a safe distance from the robot during collection

-Collection Side (white IPC)
+Collection Side (Industrial PC)

-1. Terminal 1: launch bimanual robot
+Terminal 1: Start bimanual robot

-cd ~/openarmx_ws/
+cd ~/openarmx_ws

 source install/setup.bash

-ros2 launch openarm_bringup openarm.bimanual.launch.py \
+ros2 launch openarmx_bringup openarmx.bimanual.launch.py \

 control_mode:=mit \